-Limiting of certain privileges for a designated period of time.
-This may include but is not limited to the following: status and participation in any and all organized University activities; restriction of use of university facilities, services and resources; or restriction of contact with specific students, faculty and staff.
+Limiting privileges for a set time.
+This may include but is not limited to the following: status and participation in all organized University activities; restriction of use of university facilities, services, and resources; or restriction of contact with specific students, faculty, and staff.